Roger Clarke's Web-Site

 In the IT arena, it is common for infrastructural regulation to play a role.
 AI offers potential for further improvements, including through the current RegTech movement (Clarke 2018a).
 Such mechanisms are likely to be at their least effective, however, in circumstances that involve substantial value-conflicts, variability in context, contingencies, and rapid change.
 The features of the AI industry militate against infrastructural features being prioritised and implemented.
-For example, even moderately expensive drones lack communication channel redundancy and collision-detection and -avoidance features.
+For example, even moderately expensive drones lack communication channel redundancy and collision-detection features.
 Infrastructural regulation may be at its most effective in biomedical engineering, where the precautionary principle is already embedded, and conception and design are followed by careful and gradated trialling and testing (Robertson et al. 2019).

 Organisational self-regulation can only have much effect where the intended beneficiaries have considerable power, or the risk of being subjected to expensive and inconvenient formal regulation causes regulatees to establish protections, and to actually apply them.
 Industry self-regulation can only be effective where, on the one hand, a strong industry structure exists, with strong incentives for all industry participants to be members; but, on the other hand, other players are sufficiently powerful to ensure that the scheme delivers advantages to the intended beneficiaries.
 Unless miscreants feel pain, such schemes lack effectiveness and credibility.
 AI comprises multiple technologies, which are embodied in many artefacts, which are embedded into many systems, which are subject to many applications.
 Some of them feature at least some degree of autonomy.
 All of them are complex and obscure, and unlikely to be understood even by executives, marketers and policy-makers, let alone by the affected public.
 AI is dynamic.
 The entities active in AI are in many cases small, unstable, rapidly-changing, and short-lived.
 There is no strong industry structure.
 It appears highly unlikely that organisational and industry self-regulation will be able to deliver effective protection against the substantial threats embodied in AI.